AlbertMitjans/HourGlass/README.md

  * Recall(%): 6.250	 * Precision(%):  (6.818, 6.078, 5.191, 7.037)
 ```

-The precision is computed for the (1, 2, 3, 4) gaussians with the max value in its center.
+The precision is computed for the (1, 2, 3, 4) corners detected with highest confidence (the gaussians with a highest value on its center).

 ## Run train